 “I’ve been asked to run a parent session on online safety – what should we do?”
 That’s a question we are often asked, often accompanied by a deep sigh because nobody came to the last one, or only the same people.
 Here are some suggestions.
 The ‘not-very-graphical graphic’ with below is a summary list to start with, or read on for a little more detail.
 And remember parentsafe.lgfl.net is the place where we signpost to helpful resources for this area.

+Point 1 above (don’t bother!) isn’t intended to be provocative, but we always recommend drip-feeding information to parents throughout the year.
 If you send home a regular newsletter about curriculum or events, why not add a pointer, reminder or resource each time.
 That is easy to do but can have a regular impact.
 If you are going to have a face-to-face sessions as well, and they can be very helpful, first consider whether a standalone big-bang approach once a year will be effective.
 Will parents come?
 Will the right ones come who you really want to be there?
 Will all the effort lead to sustainable change/support?
 If the answer to any of those is no, then maybe another approach is better.
 Why not add it onto an existing event, for example?
 Anyway, once you have decided how to approach it, here is just one of many ways you might approach it (remember the key is to customise for your setting, children and parents!).

 Point 2 – why not show the image above on screen as parents come into the session?
 The statistics are from Hopes & Streams, our survey of 40,000 young people.
 They speak for themselves but are certainly worth discussing – ask parents if they feel confident talking about online safety with their children, and point out how the first 2 stats show why it is so important that they do, and how the third one demonstrates that children recognise how adults’ life experience can be helpful, even on an app, site or game you’ve never heard of, let alone used – so it is worth it, and can help!
 We have a poster you may want to use with these stats as well here (from safeposters.lgfl.net).